Full-Time Finance Information (2021 Entry)

 Eligible UK (home) and EU students will be able to borrow the full cost of their tuition fees from the Government as a Tuition Fee Loan.
-This money is paid directly to the College on the student’s behalf, and the student only repays this loan once they have finished university and are earning over £26,575a year.
+This money is paid directly to the College on the your behalf, you only repay this loan once you have finished university and are earning over £26,575 a year.

-For full-time students starting their courses from September 2020, the University Centre at Blackburn College will charge a fee of £8,250 per annum for full-time HNC/HND, Foundation Degrees and Degree Courses.
+For full-time students starting their courses from September 2021, Blackburn University Centre will charge a fee of £8,250 per annum for full-time HNC/HND, Foundation Degrees and Degree Courses.

 Full-time students studying the postgraduate LLM Masters in Law will be charged £5,400.

 Full-time students starting a Foundation Entry degree course will be charged £4,900 in the first year of their course.
 In the later years of the course, fees charged will be the same as for degree courses in that year of entry.